kyle8998/Vynchronize/README.md

 Vynchronize is a online video synchronization platform where you can watch videos online with friends in real time!

-Vynchronize currently supports YouTube, Daily Motion, and Vimeo!
+Vynchronize currently supports YouTube, Daily Motion, Vimeo, and essentially any .mp4/.webm on the internet with the HTML5 Player!

 [![forthebadge](https://forthebadge.com/images/badges/60-percent-of-the-time-works-every-time.svg)](http://forthebadge.com)